-With manufacturers including Samsung, Huawei, Xiaomi, LG, Lenovo and Motorola unveiling foldable phones, will there ever be a foldable iPhone?
+With manufacturers including Samsung, Huawei, Xiaomi, LG, Lenovo and Motorola unveiling foldable phones over the past couple of years, customers have looked to Apple for its response.
+But will there ever be a foldable iPhone?

 It looks likely - although Apple probably won't get there as soon as those other smartphone companies.
-Apple has filed for patents relating to foldable devices, has apparently secured provision of the bendy displays, and is believed to have run tests of its own - but the company isn't expected to unveil a folding iPhone until 2020 or maybe 2021, if at all.
+Apple has filed for patents relating to foldable devices, has apparently secured provision of the bendy displays, and is believed to have run tests of its own - but the company isn't expected to unveil a folding iPhone until 2022, if not later.

 In this article we look at when and if Apple will launch a foldable iPhone, and whether it should jump on that bandwagon or focus on other features that people want.
-For more general predictions about Apple's phone plans, read our roundup of iPhone 2019 rumours, and take a look at Best iPhone deals for buying advice related to the current range.
+For more general predictions about Apple's phone plans, visit our iPhone 13 news hub, and take a look at Best iPhone deals for buying advice related to the current range.

 Why should Apple make a foldable iPhone?